rkilpadi/sveltekit-portfolio/src/routes/projects/posts/neural-network-math.md

  where $a_c^L$ is the activation of the expected result in the output layer and $0<a_c^L\leq1$.

 Cross entropy loss pairs well with the softmax activation function, which we will be using instead of ReLU on the last layer.
-This is because softmax normalizes values between 0 and 1 (they will also work together to make the math work out nicely later).
+This is because softmax normalizes values between 0 and 1, and they will also work together to make the math work out nicely later.
 Softmax takes a vector of values and converts them to a probability distribution.
 We will pick the largest value to be the model's "guess" as to which digit it thinks the input is.

-If this were the output layer of a neural network, the second element (or node) would be its "guess" as to which category to put it in, and the loss would be $-\ln 0.8\approx 0.22$.
-As a sanity check, if the expected result has an activation approaching $1$, this means that our network has high confidence that this is the correct answer, and we expect the cost function to be very small:
+As a sanity check, if the expected result has an activation approaching $1$, this means that our network has high confidence that this is the correct answer, and we expect the cost to be very small:

 $$
 \lim_{x\rightarrow 1}(-\ln x)=0
 $$

-Conversely, if the activation is close to $0$, then the network was very wrong and the loss should be high:
+Conversely, if the activation is close to $0$, then the network was very wrong and the cost should be high:

 $$
 \lim_{x\rightarrow 0}(-\ln x)=\infty
 $$

-The cost function that evaluates the model will be critical to improve it.
+The cost will determine how we "punish" or "reward" the model mathematically.

 # Training and Backpropagation Calculus

-To actually train the network, we need shift our weights and biases based on the result of our cost function.
+To actually train the network, we need to shift our weights and biases based on the result of our cost function.
 To do this, let's think about what the cost function actually is.

 We can think of the neural network as a function that takes all its input activations (in our case, 784 of them) and outputs 10 probabilities of possible results.
-The cost function takes this neural network as an input, and returns its cost, which is a measure of how inaccurate the network is.
+The cost function takes this neural network as an input and returns its cost, which is a measure of how inaccurate the network is.
 We would like to minimize this function to make the network better.
-Multivariable calculus tells us that we can find the gradient of any differentiable function, including our cost function.
+Multivariable calculus tells us that we can find the gradient of any point on a differentiable function, which includes our cost function.
 We can then move in the negative direction of the gradient to go downwards to find a local minimum in the cost function.
 In this blog post, we will move down the gradient of our cost function for every training example we pass through the network.
 This is called **stochastic gradient descent**.
 This method allows us to calculate the direction in which we want to tweak our weights and biases to minimize the cost function and improve our model.
-Of course, this doesn't necessarily lead to a global minimum, and our model could get trapped in a suboptimal solution, but that's a problem for another time.

 To calculate the gradient of the cost function, we need to find the partial derivative of every input of the function.
-The cost function $C(\mathbf{a}^L)$ obviously depends explicitly on the activations in the output layer, $\mathbf{a}^L$.
+The cost function $C(\mathbf{a}^L)$ obviously depends explicitly on activations in the output layer, $\mathbf{a}^L$.
 However, implicitly, the activations of the output layer depend on its weights and biases, as well as the activations of the second to last layer $L-1$.
 Furthermore, the activations of the second to last layer, $\mathbf{a}^{L-1}$, depend on the weights and biases in layer $L-1$ as well as the activations of layer $L-2$.
-So the cost function is an extremely high dimensional function whose inputs are every single weight and bias in the network.
+So the cost function is an extremely high dimensional function whose implicit inputs are every single weight and bias in the network.
 We can see this visually by recursively expanding the equation for a single neuron's activation:

  $$
  C=
  -\ln a^L_i=